cloud4rpi/docs/docs/start/chip.md

-# Connecting a New Device
+# Connecting a New C.H.I.P.
+Board

 Follow the instructions below to connect your device to the [Cloud4RPi](https://cloud4rpi.io) control panel.